PAIDNetwork/Protocol/README.md

 Attestations must be single clause and composable.
 They are either part of VC or subset of VC Model, JSON Schemas converted to JWT using `did-jwt`, in order to provide a self-contained token that can be optionally signed using JSON Web Signature (JWS) and/or encrypted using JSON Web Encryption (JWE).

 ## Components of Attestations
- Proof issued by attesters (ie issuer attests a set of attributes or values).
+ Proof issued by attesters (ie issuer attests a set of attributes or values, KYC like).

  - Full Legal Name.
+ - Date and Place of Birth.
- - country and region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
+ - Country and Region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
- - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction).
+ - Rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction).
  - One or more public blockchain addresses a required renewal date.

 An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested off-chain with traditional APIs instead of using on-chain transactions.
 It means most of a Smart Agreement prerequisites will be proofs inside a Verifiable Credentials model.
 These proofs can also be used in conjunction Zero Knowledge technology.